-Here's a scenic trail that starts out from the bottom of the Blue instead of from the top.
-Actually, you can hike any of the rim-to-river Blue Trails from the canyon floor as well as from the rim, but this one is made for it.
-Starting out at the bottom means you're in a desert environment right from the beginning
+Here's a scenic trail that starts from the bottom of the Blue instead of from the top.
+You can hike any of the rim-to-river Blue Trails from the canyon floor as well as from the rim, but this one is made for it.
+Starting at the bottom means you're in a desert environment right from the beginning.

-No mechanized vehicles (including mountain bikes) permitted in Primitive area Cleveland Spring and the various creeks in the area provide water suitable for stock animals only, unless it's filtered or treated
+No mechanized vehicles (including mountain bikes) permitted in the Primitive area Cleveland Spring and the various creeks in the area provide water suitable for stock animals only unless it's filtered or treated

 0.8 Follow jeep trail to the junction with Bush Creek.
 Trail crosses Bush Creek at this point and enters mouth of Tutt Creek

 2.1 The trail leaves Tutt Creek and ascends a ridge to the left

 3.2 Crosses saddle on the ridge.
 Old wood stock feeder station on right